Skip to main content

 The word LASER stands for Light Amplification by Stimulated Emission of Radiation.

 Laser light is different from regular light.
 The light from the sun or from a light bulb has many different wavelengths and spreads out in all directions.
-Laser light, on the other hand, has a single, high energy wavelength and can be focused in a very narrow beam.
+Laser light has a single, high-energy wavelength and can be focused in a very narrow beam.
 This makes it both powerful and precise.

-Lasers can be used instead of blades (scalpels) for very careful surgical work, such as repairing a damaged retina in the eye or cutting body tissue.
-They can also be used to heat and destroy small areas (such as some tumors), or to activate light-sensitive drugs.
+Lasers can be used instead of blades (scalpels) for careful surgical work, such as repairing a damaged retina in the eye, cutting body tissue, or stopping bleeding.
+They can also be used to heat and destroy small areas (like some tumors) or activate light-sensitive drugs.

 Types of lasers

-Lasers are named for the liquid, gas, solid, or electronic substance that is used to create the light.
-Many types of lasers are used to treat medical problems, and new ones are being tested all the time.
-The main types of lasers currently being used in cancer treatment include:
+Lasers are named for the liquid, gas, solid, or electronic substance used to create the light.
+Many types of lasers are used to treat medical problems, and new ones are being tested.
+The main types of lasers currently used in cancer treatment include:

 • Carbon dioxide (CO2)